simplitech/resource-collection/README.md

   async queryAsPage() {
     // implement how to update itself with API calls
-    // use the PageCollection properties sending to the server console.log(this.params) // { search, currentPage, perPage, orderBy, asc }
+    // send the PageCollection properties to the server
+    // { search, currentPage, perPage, orderBy, asc }
-    const resp = await fetch({/* your http call using the params */})
-    // then you need to fill the items and total
+    // and set other PageCollection properties on response
     // this.total = <the amount of all items, as if it wasn't paginated>
     // this.items = <the items on the current page>
-    // the class is prepared to be used with class-transformer library return resp
+    // the class is prepared to be used with class-transformer library

+    // example using @simpli/serialized-request:
+    return await Request.get(`/mything`, {params: this.params})
+          .as(this)
+          .getResponse()
   }

 }